-192 We do not attempt to capture this difference quantitatively as the magnitude of the impact on offers is difficult to reliably quantify based on publicly available information.
+191 We do not attempt to capture this difference quantitatively as the magnitude of the impact on offers is difficult to reliably quantify based on publicly available information.

-193 Lower costs of firming winter fuel supplies would be expected to lower offer costs and potentially increase the quantity of offers backed by firm fuel supplies.
+192 Lower costs of firming winter fuel supplies would be expected to lower offer costs and potentially increase the quantity of offers backed by firm fuel supplies.
 Together, these could cause additional firm-fuel supplies to clear in the prompt market relative to the forward market, thus reducing prices.

 As discussed in Section III.B.2, a forward market relies on forecasts of demand made more than three years prior to the commitment period, while a prompt market relies on estimated demand shortly before the commitment period.
 To test the consequences of this uncertainty in comparison to a prompt market, we simulate forward market outcomes assuming three different levels of forecast uncertainty (- 1,000 MW, 0 MW, + 1,000 MW) and compare outcomes to the prompt market.
 This range bookends a range of uncertainty for ICR forecasts made three years in advance under a forward market.
 Figure 19 presents the results visually for the 2028-29 commitment period, showing that a difference in Net ICR results in a horizontal shift in the demand curve.
-When Net ICR is lower than the original forecast, this is represented by a leftward shift in the demand curve, while when Net ICR is higher than originally forecasted, this is represented by a rightward shift in the demand curve.
+When Net ICR is lower than the original forecast, this is represented by a leftward shift in the demand curve.
 The supply curve is identical for all three forward scenarios.